Current as of April 2018 | Download print version (in PDF)

-The purpose of an SNC cannot be the generation of profits, and it cannot propagate religious teachings, perform religious ceremonies, or educate or foster religious believers (SNC Law, Article 2).
-It must have at least 10 members, and its "provisions regarding acquisition and loss of qualifications for membership [must not be] unreasonable" (SNC Law, Articles 2, 10, 28).
-An SNC must have at least three directors and at least one auditor as an officer (SNC Law, Article 15).
-It may engage only in those activities (as its primary nonprofit activities) specified in the Schedule to Article 2 of the law (SNC Law, Article 2).
-The enumerated activities include health care, environmental work, disaster relief, youth activities, and international cooperation (the full list appears in Section III.B, below).
+The purpose of an SNC cannot be the generation of profits, and it cannot propagate religious teachings, perform religious ceremonies, or educate or foster religious believers (SNC Law Article 2).
+It must have at least 10 members, and its "provisions regarding acquisition and loss of qualifications for membership [must not be] unreasonable" (SNC Law Articles 2, 10, 28).
+An SNC must have at least three directors and at least one auditor as an officer (SNC Law Article 15).
+It may engage only in those activities (as its primary nonprofit activities) specified in the Schedule to Article 2 of the law (SNC Law Article 2).
+The enumerated activities include health care, environmental work, disaster relief, youth activities, and international cooperation (the full list appears in Section III.B).

-The following are among the principal subtypes of Organizations Established under Special Laws Arising under Civil Code Article 34.
+The following are among the principal subtypes of Article 34 Organizations.
 These organizations are subject to different rules regarding operations and tax treatment from those governing associations, foundations, and SNCs.
 Specifically:

 - Social Welfare Organizations provide services for social advancement, including services for the elderly, children, and the handicapped, among other activities.